AI-Kajee/APDS7311_POE_Pancakes/README.md

 ---
 ### Youtube Demo Final
-Click on the thumbnail below to watch our prototype run through.
+Click on the thumbnail below to watch our run through of the final part.
 [![Watch the video](https://github.com/AI-Kajee/APDS7311_POE_Pancakes/blob/main/Images/Final%20Thumbnail.png)](https://youtu.be/LNUtywMLA8o)

 ---